dwarvesf/react-native-boilerplate/docs/CODE_STYLE.md

   initial scaffold:

   - `constants/` contains shared variables using across the app.
+  - `screens/` contains all screens in the app.
   - `components/` contains shared ui components using across the app.
+  - `navigators/` define navigation flow among screens of the app.
+  - `contexts/` contains shared contexts using across the app.
   - `utils/` contains shared functions using across the app.
   - `hooks/` contains shared hooks using across the app.
   - `types/` contains common `TypeScript` types or interfaces.